merenlab/anvio/anvio/docs/programs/anvi-draw-kegg-pathways.md

 ### File names

-By default, output file names contain the ID of each map, e.g., `kos_00010.pdf` for `Glycolysis / Gluconeogenesis`.
-The `--name-files` flag attaches a simplified version of the pathway name to the file name, e.g., `kos_00010_Glycolysis_Gluconeogenesis.pdf`.
+By default, an output file is named after the map's KEGG accession, e.g., `ko00010.pdf` for `Glycolysis / Gluconeogenesis`.
+The `--name-files` flag attaches a simplified version of the pathway name to the file name, e.g., `ko00010_Glycolysis_Gluconeogenesis.pdf`.

 ### File categorization

 The `--categorize-files` flag categorizes output map files into a subdirectory structure based on the KEGG [BRITE hierarchy of pathways](https://www.genome.jp/brite/br08901).
 For example, a `Glycolysis / Gluconeogenesis` map would be placed in a directory named `Metabolism/Carbohydrate_metabolism`, as would a `Citrate cycle (TCA cycle)` map, whereas an `RNA polymerase` map would be placed in a directory named `Genetic_Information_Processing/Transcription`.
 A subdirectory named `symlink` is also created with symbolic links to all of the categorized map files, allowing the files to be accessed from a single directory.
-This structure is built inside each of the subdirectories described above, so a categorized map of one sample would be found at, say, `individual/SAMPLE_1/Metabolism/Carbohydrate_metabolism/kos_00010.pdf`.
+This structure is built inside each of the subdirectories described above, so a categorized map of one sample would be found at, say, `individual/SAMPLE_1/Metabolism/Carbohydrate_metabolism/ko00010.pdf`.

 Here is a simple example of the output file structure produced with `--name-files` and `--categorize-files` in the course of `anvi-self-test --suite kegg-mapping` (with the `-o` option to save the temporary directories in the test from removal).